Skip to main content

 Keep It Running

 Use the process-management path that matches the runtime you selected.
 For a CLI-only workflow, use tmux or screen when you want a resilient interactive terminal.
-For a messaging gateway or scheduled automation, verify the exact gateway or worker command first, then place only that reviewed command behind systemd, supervisor, or a documented container backend when appropriate.
+For a messaging gateway or scheduled automation, verify the exact gateway or worker command first, then use the documented Hermes gateway service commands, systemd, supervisor, or a documented container backend when appropriate.

 Secure the VPS